AlienWolfX/UZ801-USB_MODEM/README.md

 ## Getting Root

 > [!IMPORTANT]
 > Some devices have root access out of the box.
-Before proceeding, kindly check if yours does.
+Please check if yours does before proceeding.

 To gain root access, you need to install SuperSU on the USB dongle.
 Ensure you have the following files: